Greek Yogurt Mac and Cheese

 Storage Directions

-• Refrigeration: Cooled leftovers can be stored in an airtight container in the fridge for up to 4-5 days.
+• Refrigeration: Cooled leftovers can be stored in an airtight container in the fridge for 4-5 days.

-• Freezing: Mac and cheese with yogurt can be frozen in a freezer-safe airtight container for up to 3 months.
-Defrost in the refrigerator for up to 8 hours or overnight before reheating.
+• Freezing: Freeze in a freezer-safe container for up to 3 months.
+Defrost overnight in the refrigerator before reheating.

 An up-close overhead shot of a white bowl of Mac and cheese.